 Information for visiting Tokyo:

-- As many streets have no name and not everyone speaks English consider renting a wireless router that will allow you to use google maps.
+- As many streets have no name and not everyone speaks English consider renting a wireless router.
+It will allow you to use Google Maps.

 - It can be surprisingly difficult to find an ATM that accepts foreign cards, even in Tokyo.
 The easiest place to get money is an ATM at 7-Eleven.